Roll20/roll20-api-scripts/exaltScript/README.md

 * Automatically increase token Anima if 5 or more Peripheral Motes are spent in one instance (This can be disabled for individual tokens by adding the "ninja-mask" status marker on it.)
 * Quickly add five motes or fill all mote pools to capacity with the use of chat commands (Detailed below)
+* Quickly clear Onslaught and Anima status from all tokens on the current player page.

 ### exaltScript can **NOT** do the following rad stuff: